The holiday season is full of sweets and treats. Get inspired with these holiday treats to make for your loved ones.

 (also from Gourmet magazine, circa 1994)

-Here’s the recipe in case you want to try these decadent truffles.
+Here’s the recipe for chocolate caramel truffles in case you want to try these decadent holiday treats.

 What are your favorite holiday treats to make for your friends and family?